 Non-reproductive cells in the body.
 Most genetic diseases manifest in somatic cells.
 The DNA in these cells is non-heritable, which means that somatic cell genome editing affects only the patient and will not be genetically transmitted to future children.
 Examples of these types of cells are cells that make up the retina, liver, heart, etc.

 Cells from which all other cells with specialized functions are generated.
 Under the right conditions (in the body or laboratory), stem cells divide to form more specialized cells.
 Stem cells can be guided into becoming specific cells that can be used to regenerate and repair diseased or damaged cells in people.

 Refers to a drug or therapy that uses substances that are injected into the body and travel through the bloodstream to deliver the therapy to the area of interest.
 The NTLA-2001 Phase 1 clinical trial is the first time a CRISPR/Cas9 gene editing treatment will be delivered through a vein of the human body to edit genes.

 Antigen receptor found on the T cell membrane that can efficiently recognize antigens that arise on the surface of a cell or from within a cell.
-NTLA-5001, which is Intellia’s first investigational engineered T cell therapy and is wholly owned, utilizes a TCR-directed approach to target the WT1 intracellular antigen for the treatment of AML.
+Intellia’s T cell therapy development candidate is wholly owned and utilizes a TCR-directed approach to target the WT1 intracellular antigen for the treatment of AML.

 A gene introduced into the genome by artificial (e.g. not found in nature) means.
 To perform targeted gene insertion, a transgene must be delivered to the cell nucleus and once there, fulfill the intended role of the gene, such as restoring protein production or recognizing an immune antigen.